[tintuc] FAQ of hardfacing wear plate

 products

-D-Techs focus on develop the solution to protect the industrial parts from wear and increase the services life.
-D-Techs is a unit of BCC Group, manufacture and provide the below products and services:
+D-Tech focus on developing the solutions to protect the industrial parts from wear and increase the services life.
+D-Tech is a unit of BCC, manufacture and provide the below products and services:

-• produce the hardfacing wear resistance plate, D-Plate
+• Producing the hardfacing wear resistance plate, D-Plate

-• produce the fabricated wear resistance parts from D-Plate
+• Producing the fabricated wear resistance parts from D-Plate, D-Parts

-• consult and provide the refurbished services using overlay welding technology and surfacing technologies
+• Consult and provide the refurbished and repaired services using overlay welding technology and surfacing technologies, D-Tech 3R Services

 for more details click here